 Reducing Costs in Health Care

 Health care spending growth in excess of national income growth presents a profound challenge for our society.
 But controlling costs is only part of the equation.
 We must also focus on the value of health care interventions and whether the health benefits justify the costs.
 Payers, policymakers, and providers all agree that we must lower the rate at which health care costs are increasing without negatively impacting clinical outcomes.
 In this interactive session, we will explore the societal, political, and financial pressures that are driving the need for change and discuss innovative health care delivery models that improve both health and patient experience of care.

 Driving Innovation with Big Data and Artificial Intelligence

 Big data, machine learning, and artificial intelligence are changing the landscape of health care, but what does that mean for the future of patient care?
 Together we will explore the role of executive leadership of organizations in merging human intelligence with artificial intelligence, thereby providing smarter solutions to diagnose, treat, and prevent disease.

-The Stanford University School of Medicine designates this live activity for a maximum of 18.25 AMA PRA Category 1 CreditsTM.
+Stanford Medicine designates this program for a maximum of 31.5 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-The California Board of Registered Nursing recognizes that Continuing Medical Education (CME) is acceptable for meeting RN continuing education requirements as long as the course is certified for AMA PRA Category 1 CreditsTM (rn.ca.gov).
-Nurses will receive a Certificate of Participation following this activity that may be used for license renewal.
-The provider number is: 0000751.
+The California Board of Registered Nursing recognizes that Continuing Medical Education is acceptable for meeting RN continuing education requirements as long as the course is certified for AMA PRA Category 1 CreditsTM.
+Nurses will receive a Certificate of Participation following this program that may be used for license renewal.